Beaming Queen Elizabeth waves to Jubilee crowds, will miss Friday service | Entertainment

 The government announced two public holidays to mark the celebration, which is the first major public gathering since the pandemic and a welcome distraction for many at a time of growing economic hardship.
 Among the tributes pouring in was a video message from former U.S. president Barack Obama.

 "Your life has been a gift, not just for the United Kingdom, but for the world.
 And it is with gratitude for your leadership and the kindness that you've shown me and my family that I say, may the light of your crown continue to reign supreme," he said.
-Not everyone will be joining in the festivities though, including the anti-monarchy campaign group Republic which has put up the message "Make Elizabeth the last" on billboards across Britain.
+Not everyone will be joining in the festivities.
+The anti-monarchy campaign group Republic put up the message "Make Elizabeth the last" on billboards across Britain.

-A number of people also caused a brief disturbance by running out in front of marching soldiers on the Mall boulevard before they were dragged away by police.
+A number of climate change protesters also caused a brief disturbance by running out in front of marching soldiers on the Mall boulevard before they were dragged away by police.
 Several were arrested.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)